|

 The earlier method of applying Glyphosate (like Roundup etc.) all over the area works when you are trying to completely clean up your lawn.
 Remember, Glyphosate is NOT a selective herbicide and kills almost all plants including other grasses and weeds.

 There are some methods that you can use for spraying herbicides on Bermuda grass while protecting the wanted plants.
 I generally put up a low height partition between Bermuda grass and the desired plants using a piece of cardboard or thin plywood.
-Now you can apply the herbicide by a pressure tank sprayer and create a fine mist on Bermuda grass.
-Or alternatively place a plastic sheet on the flower bed to protect them from the spray.

 If there is space between wanted plants and Bermuda grass, a small paint roller and a pan can be used to kill the Bermuda grass.
 Keep the glyphosate solution in the pan and roll the moistened roller over the undesirable Bermuda grass.